 In Nordic mythology, people have spirits, or fylgjur, who accompany them throughout their lifetimes, serving as guides.
-These guides can take on animal form, or, in other words, serve as animal spirit guides.
-As with other ancient cultures, animals took on important symbolic meanings in Nordic cultures.
+These guides can take on animal form, serving as spirit animal guides.
+As with other ancient cultures, animals took on important symbolic meanings in Nordic culture.

 Tulikett, the Fire Fox

 In Finnish and Sámi culture, there is a story of Tulikett, a giant fox.
-It was believed that Tulikett had magical powers, and thus, he was a coveted prize of hunters.
+The Finns and Sámis believed that Tulikett had magical powers.
+Thus, he was a coveted prize for hunters.
 However, Tulikett was so fast, that he was impossible to catch.
 In fact, he ran so fast that his fluffy tale would stir up the snow, causing magical sparkles in the sky.
-These magical sparkles would start of spark, causing colorful fires in the sky, which created the aurora borealis, or the northern lights.
+These magical sparkles would start of spark.
+As they did, they created colorful fires in the sky, which became the aurora borealis, or the northern lights.

 Organizations that Protect Foxes

-While foxes are incredibly adaptable animals, like so many wild animals these days, especially predators, they face a range of threats.
+While foxes are incredibly adaptable animals, like so many wild animals today, especially predators, they face a range of threats.
 These threats include habitat loss, toxins in the environment, and other threats from human beings.
 If you care about these beautiful creatures, please do what you can to protect them.
-Here are some organizations and resources that are helping to protect foxes.
+Here are some organizations and resources that are helping to protect foxes: